£30 booking deposit – Non-refundable on bookings cancelled 24hours prior to appointment

 Advice to travellers

-When to consider the Pneumonia vaccination?
+When you should consider the Pneumonia vaccination?

 All children should receive pneumococcal vaccines as per the routine British immunisation schedule.